GracefulComet/Graceful-Engine/README.md

 a Game Engine Built upon SDL2 and libraries that enhance SDL2

 # Status
-PreAlpha. a.k.a. under construction not ready use yet.
+PreAlpha. a.k.a. under construction not ready use yet.Not even close to operational.
+Probably a waste of time to download in this current state

 # Dependancies
 This repository requires SDL2 , SDL Image and CMake. both are open source projects.